 Chances are if you’re reading this, you already have a Binance account.
 The easiest option may be to simply withdraw from your Binance account to a BSC wallet.

-Just make sure to select Binance Smart Chain (BEP-20) when withdrawing funds to your external wallet.
+Just make sure to select BNB Smart Chain (BEP-20) when withdrawing funds to your external wallet.

 So, now we’ve got a wallet, and we’ve transferred some funds to it.
 What can we do with our magic internet money?
 Let’s take a look at some of the most popular decentralized applications on BSC.